- Connector Diagrams

 Bundled software applications

-- Hauppauge SteamEez software, to stream your game play to Twitch or Ustream.
+- Hauppauge SteamEez software, to stream your game play to Twitch or YouTube

-- Hauppauge’s Personal Logo inserter, to burn your logo into your recordings and your video streams.
+- Hauppauge’s Personal Logo inserter, to burn your logo into your recordings and video streams

 - HD PVR 2 high definition H.264 personal video recorder, USB 2.0